 Then again, getting lost on the Smeralda isn't such a bad thing.
 You're sure to discover something new by just taking your time and enjoying the cruise.

 When planning a cruise, the most important thing is usually choosing a destination.
 If a western Mediterranean cruise is on your bucket list, the Costa Smeralda ship is perfect for your journey.
 This ship is Costa's symbol of beauty and Italian hospitality.

-Choose from departure ports like Barcelona, as I did, or begin in Marseilles, the oldest city in France, or in the Italian ports of Civitavecchia, where I ended my cruise.
+Choose from departure ports like Barcelona, as I did, or begin in Marseilles, the oldest city in France, or in the Italian ports of Civitavecchia, where I ended my cruise to spend 3 days in Rome.
 Or choose your happy place from the Costa Cruises routes.

 I had a blast in Barcelona, spending three days there before the cruise began.
 There's so much to do, I could have used another three or four days!